JonathanDelaney/TryTrickThatThough/README.md

 The computer can block the user by completing a potential run of the opponent.
 If the computer sees that there exists a potential run that is equal to the width of the board minus one then it will submit the remaning coordinate that would complete that run.
 If a run of such length does not exist then the computer will play randomly.
 This behaviour of the computer makes it easy enough to beat but requires some setting up.
 <br>
 <br>
 This method, I derived myself, uses something akin to symmetric vectors and I could not find anything similar, anywhere online, so perhaps I can say it is a first for this method to be used to solve tic-tac-toe.
 It is ideally suited for multidimensional tic-tac-toe as not much tweeking of the function is required as dimensions are added.
-This project serves as a proof of concept for this method and an exhibition of what can be achieved on the front-end with just python and flask.
+This project serves as a proof of concept for this method and as a demonstration of what can be achieved on the front-end with just python and flask.

 ## Mockups